pasiTech/P5K-emulate_sidebar/README.md

 4. Add any other settings for each Activity if you want

 # TO DO
-1. Allow full width panels along the top or bottom
+* Allow full width panels along the top or bottom  // Completed 12/02/17
-2. Respect sidebar when edge tiling, etc
+* Respect sidebar when edge tiling, etc            // Completed 12/02/17 Allow virtual sidebars along the top or bottom